afomera/richer-text.js/docs/src/about.md

 Great question, my motives for starting Richer Text were spurred by the desire to have a flexible editor that I could easily extend and fully customize the way I always wanted to with Trix.

-Trix served me well for many years, but in 2023, nearly 2024 it's time to make way for new editors.
+Trix served me well for many years, but now we're in 2024, it's time to make way for new editors.

-Enter, [Tiptap](https://tiptap.dev) which is built on ProseMirror and handles much of the heavy lifting for us with wrangling ProseMirror into sensible code, but it comes headless.
+Enter, [TipTap](https://tiptap.dev) which is built on ProseMirror and handles much of the heavy lifting for us with wrangling ProseMirror into sensible code, but it comes headless.
 The perfect fit for someone looking to provide their own UI for an editor, thus Richer Text was born.

 ## Why Richer Text over ActionText?